nikarichardson/CSCI393/dungeon/README.md

 <br>`strawberry 🍓:` <i>If you keep my secret I'll give you this strawberry.</i> Increases health by <b>50</b>.
 <br>`kiwi 🥝:` <i>Kiwi would be a cute name for a child, don't you think?
 Anyway, this isn't the child Kiwi.
 It's the fruit kiwi.</i> Increases health by <b>75</b>.
 <br>`corn 🌽:` <i>Some corn.
 Not much to say about corn, really.</i> Increases health by <b>30</b>.
-<br>`popcorn 🍿:` <i>Do you really think it's a good idea to have some popcorn and watch a movie in the middle of a dungeon rife with monsters?
-Really? </i>
+<br>`popcorn 🍿:` <i>Do you think it's a good idea to have some popcorn and watch a movie in the middle of a dungeon rife with monsters?</i>
 <br>`chinese-takeout 🥡:` <i>Nothing says i-hate-cooking as much as some Chinese takeout.</i> Decreases health by <b>250</b>.
 Increases attack power by <b>300</b>.
 <br>`salt-and-straw-icecream 🍨:` <i>Good thing you got this somehow.
 The lines are too long; there's no point in battling for ice cream when you have monsters to battle.</i> Increases health by <b>1000</b>.
 <br>`grandmas-pie 🥧:` <i>Smells good!
 Eat an entire pie by yourself, why don't you.
 You are an adult, after all. </i> Increases health by <b>500</b>.